geomin76/geomin76/README.md

 ### Good morning!

-My name is Geo Min, and I'm a software developer in Raleigh NC!
+My name is Geo Min!

-Aside from work, I love to code, go outdoors, travel and take photos!
+I love the world and the code + outdoors it has to offer.